Scott Pilgrim vs. the World (soundtrack): Background and production

 Music is an important element of the Scott Pilgrim story, with chord progressions for a song being performed by the characters first appearing on page 15 of the first graphic novel.
 Music producer Nigel Godrich oversaw the music for the film, which he was nervous about because of how bad bands in films usually look and sound, sentiments echoed by lead actor Michael Cera.
 While working on the film, Godrich said that he would have to ask himself "is this as good as Spinal Tap?"
 Godrich became involved with the soundtrack when Wright, who had been a friend for many years, called him asking for recommendations on a music producer who could handle both the soundtrack and score.

-Beck wrote many songs for the soundtrack, and was the creative basis of the fictional band Sex Bob-Omb.

 Interviewed by Den of Geek, Edgar Wright said that he and Godrich "worked on the soundtrack for about two years [with] this idea that each of the fictional bands within the film should have a different artist doing them.
 So, it was sort of like casting. [...]
 And we just, basically, cherry picked our ultimate fantasy list of bands to do it."
 Michael Cera, who plays Scott Pilgrim, said that he was excited to work with Godrich; actors Cera, Mark Webber, Alison Pill, and Johnny Simmons all recorded music for the soundtrack as their characters' band, Sex Bob-Omb.
 Cera could already play the bass guitar, Scott's instrument, but Webber, Pill, and Simmons had to learn their instruments and were coached by Sloan's Chris Murphy; Wright has said that the production's casting did not look for musicians in particular.
 Though Godrich had initially reached out to the Black Lips to become Sex Bob-Omb, and Times New Viking were also considered, the band's music was based on Beck, who wrote their original songs and contributed others to the soundtrack.
 Beck was also worried about his contributions, saying that "the problem you see in films about garage bands or fledgling bands is that you can tell how pro the music is, it doesn't feel genuine.
 All I had to go on was the comic book.
 When I was writing the songs, I was looking at frames from the comic book."
 In recording, Webber, who "had never played guitar or sung before in his life", had to record over Beck's vocals with his own.
 The fictional band Crash and the Boys, which has songs on the soundtrack, is based on Broken Social Scene, with Crash's actor Erik Knudsen also singing; another group in the film is the Clash at Demonhead, based on Metric and fronted by actress and singer Brie Larson as Envy Adams (herself based on Metric's front-woman Emily Haines), with only Metric on the soundtrack.